Aladdin011/Jdm/HOSTINGER_DEPLOYMENT.md

 1. **Login to Hostinger Control Panel**

-   - Go to your hosting dashboard
+   - Go to your hosting /7dashboard
    - Click "File Manager"

 2. **Upload Files**